 - Don’t breastfeed.
 HIV can pass to your baby through your milk.

 - Uninfected sexual partners can take a daily pill called PrEP (pre-exposure prophylaxis) for extra protection against HIV.

 Learn what HIV is and what it isn’t.
 Knowing the facts will help you make smart decisions about your disease.
 Being informed also may let you better handle any fear and uncertainty.

-A good place to start is "HIV/AIDS: The Basics Fact Sheet" on the AIDSinfo website of the U.S. Department of Health and Human Services.
+A good place to start is the U.S. Department of Health and Human Services HIV website, HIV.gov.

 Monitor Your Health